rules of food combining

 Okay, we’ll bite.
 What is food combining?

-The basic principle behind food combining diet is that different foods require different pH levels to digest properly, and they all have different transit times in the GI tract.
-The belief is that eating certain food combinations, specifically protein-rich foods combined with carbohydrate-rich foods is harder to digest.
+The basic principle behind the food combining diet is that different foods require different pH levels to digest properly, and they all have different transit times in the GI tract.
+The belief is that eating certain food combinations, specifically protein-rich foods combined with carbohydrate-rich foods are harder to digest.
 This combination supposedly decreases nutrient absorption and causes food to sit longer in the GI tract, which could promote gas, bloating, and the buildup of toxins from food not moving through quickly enough.

 Here are the four most common rules of food combining: